-Verifying your Brave Rewards profile means connecting your Brave Rewards profile to a custodial account the you own.
+Verifying your Brave Rewards profile means connecting a custodial account to your Brave Rewards profile.

-💡 What is a custodian ("custodial account" or "custodial wallet service")?
-A custodian is a company that holds your BAT for you.
-This includes crypto exchanges like Gemini or bitFlyer.
+💡 What is a "custodial account"?
+A custodial account is an account with a company (a custodian) that holds your BAT for you.
+This includes crypto exchanges like Gemini or bitFlyer, and services like Uphold.

 List of custodial partners

 Brave is currently partnered with three different custodial account providers: